tonikelope/megadown/README.md

 # megadown

-Bash script for download files from mega.nz and megacrypter clones
+Bash script for download files from mega.nz (single links) and any "megacrypter-clone"

 ## Features